 You can purchase Weekend Passes, Daily Passes and Night Passes here.
 You can also find out more information about events by following the more info.

 Our CoastWord Kids Festival programme will be realeased very soon…

 The new Dunbar based press Black Agnes launch their first pamphlet of poetry at CoastWord.
 Come raise a glass to this new venture and hear readings from much loved local poets, Ruth Gilchrist and Jo Gibson.

 The brainchild of poet-provocateurs Kevin Williamson and Michael Pedersen, Neu!
 Reekie! has been electrifying audiences in Edinburgh (and beyond) with its mix of spoken word, music and short films.
 For CoastWord, Neu!
 Reekie! has pulled together an unmissable bill featuring folk musician Rachel Sermanni, singer-songwriter Louis Abbott (Admiral Fallow), and CoastWord poet-in-residence Jenny Lindsay.

 Breakfast, music and writing – what better way to kick off your CoastWord Saturday!
-Dunbar Sings and Writing collective Writing Mums have shared their work at every CoastWord Festival.
+Dunbar Sings and Writing collective Writing Mums will explore home, belonging and Scotland in song and writing.
 Includes tea and coffee, bacon rolls and pastries.

 Scotland has significant historical connections with British slavery in the West Indies.
 Professor Geoff Palmer OBE will discuss Scotland’s history of slavery in an event chaired by Lisa Williams (Chair of Edinburgh Caribbean Association).